-It was only practicable to conduct and complete a RCOI of all of our suppliers for Category A products in the reporting period ended December 31, 2015.
-In calendar year 2015, Microchip began a new RCOI for

-Category B, Category C, and Category D products.
-In calendar year 2015, Microchip focused on Category A, the highest volume, highest revenue products, representing greater than 90% of Microchip revenue in fiscal year 2015.
+It was only practicable to conduct and complete a RCOI of all (100%) of our suppliers for Category A products in the reporting period ended December 31, 2016.
+In calendar year 2016, Microchip began a new RCOI for Category B, Category C, and Category D products.
+Microchip focused on the highest volume, highest revenue products representing greater than 90% of Microchip revenue in fiscal year 2016, Category A, Integrated Circuits.

-Microchip acquired Supertex, Inc. in April 2014 and Micrel, Inc. in August 2015.
-All Category A products for these business acquisitions were included in the 2015 RCOI.
-However, approximately 50% of Category B, Category C, and Category D products for these acquired businesses were able to be included in the parallel RCOI because we did not yet have access to a comprehensive discrete component bill of materials.
+Microchip Technology acquired Supertex, Inc. in April 2014, Micrel, Inc. in August 2015, and Atmel Corporation in April 2016.
+All Category A products for these business acquisitions were included in the 2016 RCOI except as previously noted.